zakk-h/TrailPathDesigner/README.md

 ## Overview

-Trail Designer GeoPortal is an advanced pathfinding algorithm designed for trail creation on geographical terrains.
+Trail Designer GeoPortal is a greedy pathfinding algorithm designed for trail creation on geographical terrains.
 This algorithm seeks to maximize trail mileage while adhering to constraints such as slope, grade, and turn angles.
 The algorithm dynamically generates paths based on elevation data, ensuring minimal slopes and optimal routing towards designated endpoints.
 It uses an internal compass that strengthens its directional bias as it progresses towards the endpoint, steering the trail in the right direction.

 ## Features